 The other two pieces of "basic information" are the variance matrix and the vector of expected returns-neither of these are required.
-You only need to give these when there is a pertinent constraint.
+You only need to give these if they are involved in a constraint.

 To generate 100 random portfolios that have country and sector constraints, no more than a 4% tracking error and no more than 55 assets, the following command would do: